 Sources and information

 - National Forestry Database.
-Regeneration, Table 6.2 Area of direct seeding by jurisdiction, tenure and application method (accessed July 3, 2018).
+Regeneration, Table 6.2 Area of direct seeding by jurisdiction, tenure and application method. (accessed April 9, 2019).

 - National Forestry Database.
-Regeneration, Table 6.2.1 Number of seedlings planted by jurisdiction, tenure and species group (accessed July 3, 2018).
+Regeneration, Table 6.2.1 Number of seedlings planted by jurisdiction, tenure and species group. (accessed April 9, 2019).

 - National Forestry Database.
-Regeneration, Table 6.2.2 Area planted by jurisdiction, tenure and species group (accessed July 3, 2018).
+Regeneration, Table 6.2.2 Area planted by jurisdiction, tenure and species group. (accessed April 9, 2019).

-- Data are for forests on provincial Crown lands across Canada.
+- Data are for forests on provincial and territorial Crown lands across Canada.

 - Federally and privately owned lands are excluded.

-- Natural regeneration is often the most efficient approach for regenerating harvested areas when there is abundant existing understorey regeneration and a plentiful seed supply (e.g., lowland black spruce and tolerant hardwoods, respectively), or when tree species that can resprout from established root systems are present and desired (e.g., trembling aspen).
+- Natural regeneration is often the most efficient approach for regenerating harvested areas.
+One scenario is when there is abundant existing understorey regeneration and a plentiful seed supply (e.g. lowland black spruce and tolerant hardwoods, respectively).
+Another scenario is when tree species that can resprout from established root systems are present and desired (e.g. trembling aspen).
 The area of forest naturally regenerated is not reported by jurisdiction, so it is estimated as the difference between total area harvested and the area artificially regenerated.

 - Artificial regeneration is suitable for sites where there is insufficient desired natural regeneration and where the objective is to achieve species composition targets required for sustainable forest management objectives.